 In the small, upstairs theater at The Marsh, I spy the silhouette of a tall, bushy-haired man, who slips onstage and sits at a table with glasses full of water.
 The lights flash on and charming Adam Strauss begins his personal tale of “The Mushroom Cure.”

 The title “Mushroom Cure” plays on Adam’s insistent internet search to cure his Obsessive-Compulsive Disorder, which keeps him from making even trivial decisions.
 After scouring medical sites, forums, and all dark corners of the internet (he even ventures past the first page of Google search results, bleh), he finds one study claiming that psychoactive mushrooms can alleviate OCD symptoms.

 Adam guides us through his crippling search for a girlfriend, his inability to find a mushroom dealer, his experiments with random drugs, and his erratic career.
-His off-the-cuff delivery and relentless self-analysis transform to touching comedy. for a Dreaming of life beyond obsession, Adam gives us a heartwarming, but scary ride on the OCD roller-coaster.
+His off-the-cuff delivery and relentless self-analysis transform to touching comedy.
+Through his search of life beyond obsession, Adam delivers a heartwarming, but scary ride on the OCD roller-coaster.

 In crisis, Adam takes is on-and-off Kansas girlfriend, Grace, to a beachfront cabin at Martha’s Vineyard, where they plan to test concoctions of psychoactive cacti.
 Adam mixes green powder into water, downing half a glass.
 After a lengthy pause, he turns to the audience to see if we want to partake.

 Suddenly, my hand raises to scratch my ear—and Adam invites me to share the wicked potion.
 I fumble for words to say I will not be sharing his brew.
 For one moment of public paralysis, I join his daily dread and fear.